steve4744/LaunchPlate/README.md

 The plugin LuckPerms uses the same command alias "lp", so although tab completion makes this redundant to some extent, there is an additional alias "lpl" which can be used for LaunchPlate if you also have the LuckPerms plugin on your server.

-    /lp setblock - set the base block of the launchplate (Material) /lp setplate - set the type of pressure plate (Material) /lp setsound - set a sound effect on launch
+    /lpl setblock - set the base block of the launchplate (Material) /lpl setplate - set the type of pressure plate (Material) /lpl setsound - set a sound effect on launch
-    /lp settrail - set a particle effect on launch
-    /lp setforce - set force of bounce which determines the height achievable (default is 0.8) /lp setvertical - if set to true (default), player will launch vertically /lp reload - reloads the config.yml file
+    /lpl settrail - set a particle effect on launch /lpl setforce - set force of bounce which determines the height achievable (default is 0.8) /lpl setvertical - if set to true (default), player will launch vertically /lpl reload - reloads the config.yml file

 All of the above require the "launchplate.admin" permission

-    /lp help - display this list of commands
+    /lpl help - display this list of commands
-    /lp list - display the current settings
+    /lpl list - display the current settings
-    /lp - information about the plugin
+    /lpl - information about the plugin

 <br>
 <br>
-Updated 02 July 2021 by steve4744
+Updated 08 December 2021 by steve4744